 According to a Verizon study in 2012, most data breaches occur because the victims did not do the basics and obvious steps to protect their data.
 All computers that connect to an organizations network need to have Antivirus scanning and a personal firewall.
 A significant problem is that many small and medium organizations simply do not view every “end point” computer and network device as a network computer.
 Retail operations do not apply antivirus and firewall protection to point of sale systems.
 I have no doubt that health care organizations are equally lax with the many new devices used in medicine that communicate across networks.
 They would be wise to take advantage of end point management software that manages security software and ensures updates are correctly applied.

-Regardless of the industry, to protect endpoints and data breached, you should rely on Comodo software such as Endpoint Security Manager and SecureBox, engineered with the most advanced containerization technology that allows computers to operate safely in the most hostile threat environment.
+Regardless of the industry, to protect endpoints and data breached, you should rely on Comodo software such as Endpoint Security Manager and SecureBox, engineered with the most advanced containerization and mobile threat management technologies that allows computers to operate safely in the most hostile threat environment.